tangsongyuan/Network-Optimization/README.md

 (BFS) algorithms to translate theoretical methods into practical programming language-Java.

-This project is achieved in four parts.
+This project is completed in four parts.

 **1. Random Graph Generation**
 ---